t-fbd/turnwm/README.md

 # turnwm - my personal implementation of the [Penrose](https://github.com/sminez/penrose) library.

 Extremely minimal, dual-screen no workspaces.
-Intended for heavy use with tmux.
+Intended for heavy use with tmux and my personal setup.
+This very well may not work the best or at all for you.

         "M-j"               Focus Down
         "M-k"               Focus Up